 The Charter School recognizes or derecognizes a tax position based on a "more likely than not" threshold.
 This applies to positions taken or expected to be taken in a tax return.
 The Charter School evaluated its tax positions and concluded that there are no uncertain tax positions within its financial statements.
-The Charter School is no longer subject to audits for periods 2008 and prior.
+The tax years ended 2010, 2011, 2012, and 2013 are still open to audit for both federal and state purposes.